Overall miscarriage risk is 17-22%; risk after gestational sac is visible is 12-15%

 The adjusted odds ratio for spontaneous abortion was 0.59 for pregnancies conceived from fathers aged younger than 25 years compared with those from fathers aged 25-29 years.
 For fathers age 40 years or older the odds ratio for spontaneous abortion was 1.6 when compared with the same reference group.
 Logistic regression was used to adjust for maternal age, maternal diabetes, maternal smoking, history of miscarriage before the index pregnancy, parity at interview, and interval between the index pregnancy and the interview.

-age.
+The risk of miscarriage between weeks 6 and 20 of pregnancy was studied using a model adjusted for maternal age.
 Among women aged less than 30 years, the hazard ratio of miscarriage associated with paternal age of 35 years or more was 1.56 for first trimester miscarriage.
 When male age was coded into smaller categories, the adjusted risk of miscarriage was lowest when the man was aged less than 25 years and highest when the man was aged more than 45 years.
 The hazard ratios predicted for paternal ages of 35, 40, 45, and 50 years were, respectively, 1.43, 1.58, 1.74, and 1.90.
 In conclusion, the risk of miscarriage increased with increasing paternal age.

-miscarriage compared with pregnancies with younger fathers (odds ratio = 1.88), after adjustment for maternal age, reproductive history, and maternal lifestyle during pregnancy.
+The paternal age-related risk of late fetal death was higher than the risk of early fetal death and started to increase from the age of 45 years.
+Pregnancies fathered by a man aged 50 or more years had almost twice the risk of ending in a miscarriage compared with pregnancies with younger fathers (odds ratio = 1.88), after adjustment for maternal age, reproductive history, and maternal lifestyle during pregnancy.

 Among those who had consciously tried to conceive, there was a strong trend of increasing odds of miscarriage with